restimel/es-support/README.md

 old (displaying that message is not part of this library) or to propose a fallback.

-It can check the compatibility of a full ES version or only some feature part.
+It can check the compatibility of a full ES version or check only some listed features.

 ## Examples